Click on the quick links below to read everyone's biography:

 She has worked with carers in different roles for over 14 years and is committed to the progress of Carers Trust and the Network Partnership.

-William McCormick is a trustee at Belfast Carers Centre, a member of the Northern Ireland Committee of Carers Trust and Vice Chair of the UK Partnership Forum.
+William McCormick was a trustee at Belfast Carers Centre, a member of the Northern Ireland Committee of Carers Trust and Vice Chair of the UK Partnership Forum.
 A senior nurse at Belfast Health and Social Care Trust, he has extensive experience of employee relations and staff development.

 Previously in his career he worked in health and social care research for 10 years on a number of projects across a number of European countries.